So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 2. Critical Analysis of Mahabharata

 Mahabharata is more than just an epic.
 Rather, it is a masterpiece in literature, a window into the past, and a source of wisdom.
 With 1 lakh Shlokas, 2 lakh verse lines, and a word count of 1.8 million, it is the world’s longest epic.
 The epic touches practically every emotion and situation conceivable in personal and state affairs, which makes it the greatest story ever told.
-Despite a complicated plot and larger than life characters, it takes a balanced look at people, kinship, societies, and statecraft.
+Despite a complicated plot and larger-than-life characters, it takes a balanced look at people, kinship, societies, and statecraft.

 Objectives: